 Assessment forms can be found and printed directly from Task Stream, or electronic versions of the student teaching assessments are on the Field Partners webpage.

 Because we need to be able to track the status of your background check clearance, you will need to complete our forms.
 Background checks are valid for one year and are through Oregon Department of Education.
 Fingerprints are valid for three years and are processed through TSPC, OSP, and the FBI.
 More information here.

-The professional goals statements are typically 1-2 pages in length.
+The cover letter should be one page long.
 This document is an introduction to potential cooperating teachers.
-Each goals statement is as unique as its author, but below are a few items you could consider including:
+Each cover letter is as unique as its author, but below are a few items you could consider including:

-Remember to keep the message positive, and to proof read it before submitting (consider asking a friend to read it over for you to double check for spelling/grammatical corrections and overall readability).
-Review the full requirements for a professional goals statement.
+Remember to keep the message positive, and to proofread it before submitting (consider asking a friend to read it over for you to double check for spelling/grammatical corrections and overall readability).
+Review the full requirements for your cover letter.